aerostack2/aerostack2.github.io/_sources/_02_examples/index.rst.txt

 Examples
 ========

 In this section, severals examples of how to use Aerostack2 are shown.
+Each example is self-contained in a repository, also known as **as2_project**.